Last Updated: March 10, 2023

 - Company will enter into a written agreement with Subprocessors which imposes the same obligations as required by Data Protection Law.

 - Customer may reasonably object to the addition of a Subprocessor based on reasonable grounds relating to a potential or actual violation of Data Protection Law by providing written notice detailing the grounds of such objection within thirty (30) days following Company’s notification of the intended change.
 Customer and Company will work together in good faith to address Customer’s objection.
-If Company chooses to retain the Subprocessor, Company will inform Customer before authorizing the Subprocessor to Process Customer Personal Data, and either party may immediately discontinue providing or using the relevant parts of the Services, as applicable, and may terminate the relevant parts of the Services within thirty (30) days.
+If Company chooses to retain the Subprocessor, Company will inform Customer at least thirty (30) days before authorizing the Subprocessor to Process Customer Personal Data, and either party may immediately discontinue providing or using the relevant parts of the Services, as applicable, and may terminate the relevant parts of the Services within thirty (30) days.

 - Company may charge a reasonable fee for assistance under this Section 7.
 If Company is at fault, Company and Customer shall each bear their own costs related to assistance.